uinix-js/uinix-theme/readme.md

 ```

 #### Responsive values
 A themed style provided by consumers may be specified in array form.
-Providers shouild take this as an indication to apply responsive styles.
+Providers should take this as an indication to apply responsive styles.
 Providers should also expose a way for consumers to specify breakpoints, so that these values can match up accordingly with the breakpoints.

 For example, given a themed style referencing the [theme](#theme) object defined in the earlier section: